 Wine – most of our wine is from small producers who grow organically and/or biodynamical.
 We offer a small selection of affordable 375ml bottles, and are the only place in Alabama to offer wine on cask.
 No bottles, no corks, no cardboard, perfect temperature.

-Coffee – We make coffee to order, and use only direct or fair trade coffee roasted by Counter Culture Coffee of Durham, NC and Handsome of Los Angeles, CA.
+Coffee – We make coffee to order, and use only direct or fair trade coffee roasted by Counter Culture Coffee of Durham, NC and Ritual of San Francisco, CA.

 Thanks for understanding and supporting our mission.
 We listen to your comments and suggestions and hope you are always pleased.
 Without great customers we wouldn’t be here!